nauam/Courses/docs/administration/security/storage-plugins/vault.md

 [Hashicorp Vault](https://www.vaultproject.io/) is a tool for securely accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, or certificates.
 Vault provides a unified interface to any secret, while providing tight access control and recording a detailed audit log.

-QW Control offers a [Key Storage Backend](/administration/security/key-storage.html#key-data-storage-converter) plugin for storing Key Store data in [Vault](https://www.vaultproject.io/).
+Rundeck offers a [Key Storage Backend](/administration/security/key-storage.html#key-data-storage-converter) plugin for storing Key Store data in [Vault](https://www.vaultproject.io/).

 :::: tabs
 ::: tab Enterprise Installation